Kalwi & Remi: History

 The duo was formed in autumn 2003 by two radio DJs, Krzysztof Kalwat (Kalwi) and Remigiusz Pośpiech (Remi).
-In July 2004, they performed as opening act for Tiësto in Poland.
+In July 2004, they performed as the opening act for Tiësto in Poland.
 In June 2005, they released their first DJ mix album, Kalwi & Remi in the Mix Vol. 1, which included remixes of songs by other artists as well as two of their own tracks, "El Ninio" and "Explosion".
 The double A-side vinyl single "IndepenDance"/"Explosion" reached no. 8 on the official techno/trance DJ chart in Switzerland in early 2006.

 Growing popularity of the remixed version of "Explosion" in Polish clubs caught the attention of the label My Music which released Kalwi & Remi's first album of original material, Always in Trance, in April 2006.
 The song was a breakthrough in their career, achieving commercial success not only in Poland, but also abroad.
 Judge Jules played it on his BBC Radio 1 show and the video was a hit on Canadian dance music channel bpm:tv.
 In October, the duo performed a DJ set in Hammersmith Palais in London supporting Sonique, and released the second DJ mix album, Kalwi & Remi and Friends Vol. 2, which included their new hit "Imagination".
 In late 2006, they started hosting their own weekly show on Radio Eska.

 Their next single was "Victory", a homage to the football club Lech Poznań, which sampled the "UEFA Champions League Anthem".
 The track was included on their next DJ compilation album in 2007, Electro, which also featured "Made in USA".
 The duo performed to much success in Poland, Europe, and the US, and Ministry of Sound invited them to perform in clubs across England.
 In September 2007, they also played a DJ set at a festival in Dubai.
 In November, Kalwi & Remi released another DJ mix compilation, 4Play, which consisted of 2 CDs and featured "ADHD", their collaboration with Judge Jules.
+In 2008, they remixed the classic 80s rock hit "Nie będę Julią" by Wanda i Banda.